Solitons in Quasiperiodic Lattices with Fractional Diffraction: Dynamics of solitons

 \section{Dynamics of solitons}

-The robustness of the bound states was examined by simulations of their evolution.
-First, Fig. \ref{fig:dynamics_num_0} shows the obvious difference in the evolution of the numerical solutions in the linear model ($g=0$ in Eq. (\ref{eq:GPE})) with the periodic and quasiperiodic OL potentials, in the case of the non-fractional diffraction $\alpha =2$.
-In accordance with the commonly known principles, the wave function spreads out in the former case, and remains confined, due to the AL effect, in the latter situation.
+The robustness of the bound states was examined by numerical simulations of their evolution.
+It is important to note that VA provides a good approximation for stationary states but does not guarantee their dynamical stability{, which is not an inherent property of a stationary solution but depends on its response to perturbations}.
+First, Fig. \ref{fig:dynamics_num_0} shows the obvious difference in the evolution of the numerical solutions in the linear model [$g=0$ in Eq. (\ref{eq:GPE})] with the periodic and quasiperiodic OL potentials, in the case of nonfractional diffraction $\alpha =2$.
+In accordance with the commonly known principles, the wave function spreads out in the former case and remains confined due to the AL effect in the latter situation.

-On the other hand, it is shown in Fig. \ref{fig:dynamics_num_1} that, under the action of the repulsive self-interaction and non-fractional diffraction ($ \alpha =2$), not only the quasiperiodic potential but also the periodic one make it possible to create stable localized states -- actually, as gap solitons.
+On the other hand, it is shown in Fig. \ref{fig:dynamics_num_1} that, under the action of the repulsive self-interaction and nonfractional diffraction ( $\alpha =2$), not only the quasiperiodic potential but also the periodic one make it possible to create stable localized states, actually, as the gap solitons.

 In the case of the fractional diffraction ($\alpha <2$), with the same strength of the self-repulsion (coupling constant), $g=1$, the bound states demonstrate similar robustness.
-Next, we address FNLSE with stronger repulsive interaction ($g=5$), as in this case Fig. \ref{fig:dynamics_num5_5} exhibits a difference in the stability between different values of LI $\alpha $ .
-Furthermore, we here produce the results for five-peak bound states, in order to explore the robustness of more complex bound states.
-It is seen that the bound states are \ notably more stable for the fractional diffraction, with $\alpha <2$.
+Next, we address FNLSE with stronger repulsive interaction ($g=5$), as in this case Fig. \ref{fig:dynamics_num5_5} exhibits a {difference in dynamics} between different values of LI $ \alpha $.
+Furthermore, we here produce the results for five-peak bound states to explore the robustness of more complex bound states.
+It is seen that the bound states are notably {more robust} for the fractional diffraction, with $\alpha <2$.

+As shown in Figs. \ref{fig:dynamics_num_0} and \ref {fig:dynamics_num_1}, the distinction between periodic and quasiperiodic potentials becomes evident for very small nonlinearity.
+When the local nonlinearity is sufficiently strong, it dominates over the long-range effects introduced by the periodicity or quasiperiodicity of the lattice.
+Consequently at large nonlinearities, the localization exhibits minimal differences between the periodic and quasiperiodic potential cases.